Where to find Raptor of the Mists in Elden Ring

 Fly to victory on wings stolen from the bloodiest of fingers.

-Elden Ring’s Ash of War augments have made combat in the game more dynamic than ever.
-Now you can easily add whirlwinds, jump attacks, and even war cries to your fighting style.
+Elden Ring’s Ash of War augments can make combat in the game very dynamic.
+With an augment equipped, you can easily add whirlwinds, jump attacks, or even war cries to your fighting style.
 One thrilling Ash of War is Raptor of the Mists, a two-for-one that lets you dodge enemy melee attacks with avian wings and then reappear above them, allowing for sudden jump attacks.
 It’s evasion and damage assistance all in one.
 But how do you get your hands on this helpful Ash of War?

 How to find Raptor of the Mists